gbinal/p-o-d.github.com/faq.md

 ### Are my interactions to this project subject to any special privacy considerations?

-Comments, pull requests and any other messages received through this repository may be subject to the [Presidential Records Act](http://www.archives.gov/about/laws/presidential-records.html) and may be archived.
+Comments, pull requests, and any other messages received through this repository may be subject to the [Presidential Records Act](http://www.archives.gov/about/laws/presidential-records.html), and may be archived.
 Learn more at http://WhiteHouse.gov/privacy

 ### Who is in charge of Project Open Data?